bernardopires/django-tenant-schemas/docs/install.rst

 If you'd like to raise ``DisallowedHost`` and a HTTP 400 response instead, use the ``tenant_schemas.middleware.SuspiciousTenantMiddleware``.

 If you'd like to serve the public tenant for unrecognised hostnames instead, use ``tenant_schemas.middleware.DefaultTenantMiddleware``.
-To use an tenant other than the public tenant, create a subclass and register it instead.
+To use a tenant other than the public tenant, create a subclass and register it instead.

 .. code-block:: python